By Dave Pehling

 Thompson would go on to a fruitful solo career, sharpening his already prodigious gifts as an evocative songwriter, darkly comical lyricist and one of the most blazing guitarists on the planet.
 Unlike many of his ’60s-era contemporaries, he has consistently produced new songs that stand with his best work, whether performing more delicate solo acoustic versions of his tunes or rocking out with an electric band.
 Thompson also established his own Beeswing Records, which has released steady stream of live recordings from many of his tours since the early 2000s, including the guitarist’s entertaining 1,000 Years of Popular Music that found him performing material ranging from the earliest known English-language songs and a medieval Italian dance tune to more contemporary songs made famous by the Who, the Beatles, Abba, Prince and even Britney Spears.

-While his more recent tours have found Thompson performing on his own, the release of his latest album 13 Rivers last fall finds him returning to the U.S. backed by his longtime trio of drummer Michael Jerome and bassist Taras Prodaniuk (sometimes augmented on second guitar by Bobby Eichorn).
-For these two Bay Area shows at the Cocoanut Grove Ballroom in Santa Cruz Thursday night and the Fillmore in San Francisco on Friday, Thompson will be joined for a solo opening set by noted indie-rock singer/songwriter Ryley Walker.
-Fans should not miss this rare chance to see one of rock’s great guitarists perform in such intimate venues.
+While his most recent tour to promote his acclaimed latest album 13 Rivers found Thompson returning to the U.S. backed by his longtime trio of drummer Michael Jerome and bassist Taras Prodaniuk (sometimes augmented on second guitar by Bobby Eichorn) including two Bay Area shows last January, this time the guitarist will perform headlining solo acoustic sets at the Fillmore in San Francisco Thursday night and the Rio Theatre in Santa Cruz on Friday.
+Thompson will be joined by noted Austin, TX-based folk singer/songwriter Eliza Gilkyson at both shows.

 The Cocoanut Grove